rsm-gh/akbl/README.md

 ## License

-The code is licensed GPL3 and the artwork CC-BY.
-For more details look at the [copyright file](./usr/share/doc/alienware-kbl/copyright).
+The code is licensed [GPL3](./usr/share/doc/alienware-kbl/GPL3) and the artwork [CC-BY-4.0](./usr/share/doc/alienware-kbl/CC-BY-4.0), for more details look at the [copyright file](./usr/share/doc/alienware-kbl/copyright).

 ## Credits